Meet the Anti-Racism

 Sukhi Sandhu

-Co-founder, Wake Up Surrey; master’s student, diversity, equity and inclusion, Tufts University
+Co-founder, Wake Up Surrey; master’s in diversity, equity and inclusion, Tufts University

 Sandhu is a community activist and for the past 25 years has been a strong advocate for Anti-Racism.
 He is the founder of the Equity Project, currently retained by Sport Canada as an external consultant to lead a Racial Equity and Anti-Racism Environmental Scan, which will include highlighting current gaps, researching best practices and providing recommendation for implementation.